• About Us

 1. How do I get my Oklahoma learners permit?

-To apply for your permit simply go to the DPS nearest you and apply for your permit.
-The parent / guardian who’ll be acting as your driving instructor will need to be with you.
+To apply for your permit simply go to the nearest licensing office and apply for your permit.
+The parent/guardian who’ll be acting as your driving instructor will need to be with you.
 You will be required to bring:

 • Your parent-taught drivers education affidavit (to show proof of enrollment in your course)